ranfysvalle02/cluster-pulse/README.md

 ![](https://shelf.io/wp-content/uploads/2024/03/5-Attention-Mechanism-Insights-Every-AI-Developer-Should-Know-2.jpg)

 In the rapidly evolving landscape of artificial intelligence, Large Language Models (LLMs) like GPT-4 have become indispensable tools for developers and data enthusiasts alike.
 These models excel at understanding and generating human-like text, making them invaluable for a myriad of applications.
 However, as powerful as they are, LLMs come with their own set of challenges.
 One such challenge is the "lost in the middle" problem, where only a subset of the input data is processed or returned.

-In this post, we'll explore why this happens, using a practical example involving movie titles, and discuss strategies to mitigate the issue.
+When working with Large Language Models (LLMs), it's easy to fall into the trap of the "spray and pray" approach — feeding vast amounts of data into the model without strategic planning.
+While this method might "work", it can often leads to inefficiencies and suboptimal results.

 ---

-### The Scenario: Expecting 1000, Receiving 442
+### The Scenario: Expecting 1000, Receiving 442 (**missing over 50%**)

-Imagine you're working on a project that involves processing a list of **1,000 movie titles** stored in a MongoDB database.
+Imagine you're working on a project for a streaming service (Netflix, Hulu, Disney, etc) that involves processing a list of **1,000 movie titles** stored in a MongoDB database.
 Your goal is to retrieve and display all these titles using a Python script that interacts with an LLM.
 Here's a simplified version of the script you're using:

 ```python
 import ollama